UKCloud/documentation/articles/vmware/vmw-ref-vcd-10-1.md

 ## Known issues

+Known issues you may experience following the upgrade to VMware Cloud Director 10.1 include:

+- Changes to the vCloud authentication API mean that the UKCloud Portal function to restrict IP access to the API also restricts access to the VMware Cloud Director Tenant Portal.
+If you have set up these restrictions, you'll need to confirm that the additional restriction of access to the Tenant Portal does not cause issues.

+- Changes to the vCloud API mean that we are no longer able to display VM storage information in the My VMs area of the UKCloud Portal.
+Instead, you can access storage usage information within the VMware Cloud Director Tenant Portal.

-For known issues with VMware Cloud Director 10.1, see the [VMware Cloud Director 10.1 Release Notes](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/rn/VMware-Cloud-Director-101-Release-Notes.html).
+For other known issues with VMware Cloud Director 10.1, see the [VMware Cloud Director 10.1 Release Notes](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/rn/VMware-Cloud-Director-101-Release-Notes.html).

 ## Feedback